primi9/Active-Speaker-Detection/README.md

 Issue that I want to fix:
 Cases of " speaking but not audible " are misclassified as speaking.
 To solve that issue, more cases like these should be included in the dataset, so that we can better model the audio-visual interaction of a face track.
+Another way is to augment the dataset by taking speaking tracks and changing the audio with that of another track.
+(TO TRY)